Demonstrating to admissions officers why you’re a good fit for the college

 The “why this college?” prompt in action

+To start, let’s take a look at some iterations of the “why this college?” essay prompt.
 Some schools ask the simplest version of the prompt:

 “Which aspects of the Tufts undergraduate experience prompt your application?
 In short, ‘Why Tufts?’ “ (100-150 words)

 Other schools ask variations of the prompt that focus on a particular aspect of life at the college/university and why you want to experience it:

 “Describe the unique qualities that attract you to the specific undergraduate College or School (including preferred admission and dual degree programs) to which you are applying at the University of Michigan.
-How would that curriculum support your interests?”
-(500 words)
+How would that curriculum support your interests?” (minimum 100 words /maximum 550 words)